HiveDesk

-Costa Rica’s economy is recognized for its stability and growth, with a GDP of approximately $71.4 billion USD in 2023.
-The country’s economy is driven by various sectors, including tourism, agriculture, and technology.
+Costa Rica's economy is recognized for its stability and growth, with a GDP of approximately $102.6 billion USD in 2025 and GDP per capita of around $19,104.
+The economy grew 3.6% in 2025, with Q3 accelerating to 5.2% year-over-year, and is forecast to grow 3.5% in 2026 (OECD).
+The country's economy is driven by various sectors, including tourism, agriculture, and technology.
 Ecotourism plays a significant role, drawing visitors from around the globe, while agricultural products such as bananas, pineapples, and coffee remain crucial exports.
 Additionally, Costa Rica is becoming a hub for technology and services, with many multinational companies establishing operations in the country.

 The official currency of Costa Rica is the Costa Rican Colón (CRC).